 Based on the proven social model of care, NCCAP strives to improve the quality of life in all care settings.
 We continuously update our standards based upon the latest research, regulatory guidance and survey information.
 NCCAP reduces potential risks by ensuring, to the highest degree possible, that applicable requirements are met.

 Levels: NCAAP Certifies on Five Levels

 1. Activity Assistant Certified – AAC 2.
 Activity Assistant Certified Provisional – AACP 3.
 Activity Director Certified – ADC

 4. Activity Director Provisionally Certified – ADPC 5.
 Activity Consultant Certified – ACC

 Each of these levels has differing TRACKS to help you obtain your certification.
-Each of these TRACKS has, at minimum, three qualifying components:
+Each of these TRACKS has, at minimum, four qualifying components: